 A common phrase used by Israeli propagandists, however, is the phrase “Israel has a right to exist.”
 This is phrased vaguely on purpose.
 What is meant is this: “The State of Israel has a right to exit.”
 And, of course, it does not have a right to exist, just like the corporation known as “The United States government” does not have a right to exist.

-Do Israelis have a right to exist?
-Of course they do, just as Palestinians have a right to exist.
+Do the people known as Israelis have a right to exist?
+Of course they do, just as the people known as Palestinians have a right to exist.
 That, however, is a separate question.

 Recently, Francesca Albanese, the UN’s Special Rapporteur in Palestine, was asked the usual propaganda gotcha question by Canadian regimist reporter Bryan Passifiume.
 She provided some clarification: